Royal train: United Kingdom

 In 1948, upon the formation of British Railways, the individual regions continued to maintain their own royal train carriages.
 A single "Royal Train" was only formed in 1977 as a response to the demands of the Silver Jubilee of Elizabeth II.
 This train has been maintained since the privatisation of British Rail by DB Cargo UK at Wolverton Works, although the royal family has travelled on ordinary service trains more frequently in recent years to minimise costs.
+In 2025, it was announced that the Royal Train would be decommissioned before its maintenance contract ends in early 2027.
+The Keeper of the Privy Purse described the move as part of a broader effort toward "fiscal discipline" and modernising royal transport, with King Charles III supporting the decision.

 Non-royal official trains

 Rail transport, in the form of special presidential trains, have been widely used by the leaders of countries that are/were not monarchies, while private rail cars, whether attached to regular passenger trains or not, were once used by the very rich in many countries.
 Presidents of the United States often traveled in presidential railcars and Soviet leaders had special trains.
 (One of Leonid Brezhnev's rail cars is preserved at the Pokrovsk Station in Engels City and Volodymyr Shcherbytsky's car in Kyiv.)
 Leaders of North Korea, starting from Kim Il-Sung, had their own fleet of private trains.
 In Yugoslavia, Josip Broz Tito had the Blue Train.
 In the Philippines, Ferdinand Marcos had the Presidential Carriage (PC) 286.
-This unit was decommissioned in 1986 but in 2020, this carriage is planned for refurbishment.
+This unit was decommissioned in 1986, but in 2020 this carriage was planned for refurbishment.